 |Shown is Messerschmitt Bf 109E-4 (W.Nr.
 1988) ‘Black 7’ of 5./JG54.
 It crash-landed at Broom Hill, near Lydd, Kent at 09:30 on 25 October 1940.
 Pilot Oberleutnant Schypek was captured.|

 Battle of the Atlantic: The U-boats that have been on patrol in the Atlantic, having gorged on Convoys SC 7 and HX 79 earlier in the week, make port in France to re-stock their torpedoes and other supplies.
-This period thus marks a lull in U-boat successes, but the Germans have other ways to keep the pressure on Allied shipping which make their mark today.
-These primarily are mines and the Luftwaffe.
+This period thus marks a lull in U-boat successes, but the Germans have other ways to keep the pressure on Allied shipping.
+These make their mark today in the form of mines and the Luftwaffe.

 The Luftwaffe bombs and sinks the South Goodwin Lightship off St. Margaret's Bay, Kent.

 The Luftwaffe bombs and sinks 89-ton Royal Navy trawler HMT Duthies at Montrose, Angus.
 Everybody aboard survives.

 In the same attack at Montrose, the Luftwaffe damages 25-ton fishing boat Janet.